camunda-community-hub/awesome-camunda-platform-8/README.md

 A curated list of awesome [Camunda Cloud](https://camunda.io) projects, mostly driven by the community.
 Inspired by [awesome-go](https://github.com/avelino/awesome-go).

+Previously this list contained only Zeebe awesome-ness.
+Help us collect all things awesome about Camunda Cloud and Zeebe, the workflow engine powering Camunda Cloud.

 ## Contributing

 Contributions are welcome, if you build something awesome with Camunda Cloud please let us know.
 Take a quick gander at the [contribution guidelines](CONTRIBUTING.md) first.
 If you would like, you can also join the [Camunda Community Hub](https://github.com/Camunda-Community-Hub/community/), which is a centralized home for all Camunda Community contributed extensions!

-*If you see a package or project here that is no longer maintained or is not a good fit, please submit a pull request to improve this file.
-Thank you!*
+If you see a package or project here that is no longer maintained or is not a good fit, please submit a pull request to improve this file.
+Thank you!

 ## Contents